mhm13dev/node-express-ts-esm-starter/README.md

-# Node.js, Express and TypeScript with ESM Starter Project
+# Node.js, Express and TypeScript with ESM Starter Template

-This is a starter project for Node.js, Express and TypeScript with ES Modules.
+This is a starter template for Node.js, Express and TypeScript with ES Modules.

 ## Getting Started